Locality Module

 i (unsigned int) – The particle index.

-- classmethod from_arrays(type cls, num_query_points, num_points, query_point_indices, point_indices, distances, weights=None)
+- classmethod from_arrays(cls, num_query_points, num_points, query_point_indices, point_indices, vectors, weights=None)¶

 Create a NeighborList from a set of bond information arrays.